Unwind in Iceland: Your Guide to Hot Springs + Chill Spots

 • Be mindful of local customs, especially around hot springs and spas.

-• Use eco-friendly products and dispose of waste properly.
+• Use eco-friendly products and throw rubbish into designated bins.

 Pinterest